ChrisMcKee1/ChatUI/memory-bank/architectureDiagrams.md

 This file contains Mermaid diagrams that visualize the architecture of the Chat UI application.
 These diagrams provide technical stakeholders with a clear understanding of system structure and flow.

+**NOTE:** Diagrams are up-to-date as of the completion of the Conditional Tool Message Display feature.

 ## 1. Component Architecture (Atomic Design)

 ```mermaid